readium/readium-css/docs/CSS22-npm.md

 - `build:cjk`, will build stylesheets for Chinese, Japanese, and Korean in horizontal writing mode;
 - `build:vertical`, will build stylesheets for Chinese, Japanese, Korean, and Mongolian in vertical writing mode.

+Those scripts will overwrite the files in the `css/dist` folder, the stylesheets you’ll use in your app.

 #### Usage

-First navigate to the `readium-css` folder, then…
+First navigate to the `readium-css` folder if you didn’t already, then…

 ```
 npm run build